 Some businesses will only have to grapple with the simplest of these use cases—others will have a host of different ones to deal with.
 The trick is to match the use case to the right routing software provider.

 The AI hype isn’t really dying down—which means that it’s easy to lose track of the very real, very practical applications that AI already has in delivery and logistics.
 Route optimization is a case in point.
 For several years now, the cutting edge routing solutions on the market have leveraged AI and machine learning to significantly increase the accuracy of their ETAs and the efficiency of their routes.
-If ETAs matter to your particular business, finding a delivery route planner app for delivery drivers that incorporate AI is a must.
+If ETAs matter to your particular business, the best delivery route planner app will be one that incorporates AI and machine learning.

 The last thing you want during the holiday capacity crunch is for your routing engine to slow to a crawl.
 Unfortunately, there’s a real risk of that happening when your routing platform is built (and implemented!) to scale.
 In practice, the best way to avoid slowdown and other growing pains is to look for a SaaS solution with a track record of seamlessly handling huge order volumes.
 Even if you’re only routing 10 trucks today, next year you might be doing double that—which means that an on-premise solution would hamper your ability to handle orders.
 A legacy solution, even one that’s ostensibly cloud-based, could cause the same issues.

-Just because your routing use case is incredibly complex doesn’t mean your delivery route planner has to be.
+Just because your routing use case is incredibly complex doesn’t mean the best delivery route planner app for your business is the most complicated one.
 If you’re constantly consulting binders of information in order to figure out how to get the routes to work for your drivers in reality—rather than just being nice and efficient in theory—then you’re inevitably going to be spending prohibitive amounts of time on your routing processes.
-The best delivery route planner will actually save you time.
+The best route optimization software will actually save you time.

 This includes situations where human planners are making adjustments to system-generated routes.
 You don’t want to be in a situation where your team can’t make small adjustments to routes without those routes completely falling apart and losing efficiency.